 Wait a minute.
 My mother is calling.
 She is sick.
 She is over 80 and lives by herself.
 Yesterday morning, the emergency app alerted me that her health sensors measured unusual results.
 Via telemedical diagnosis, the computer checked all data again.
 I ordered a flight taxi to take her to the doctor.
 He already knew, because he also receives the results.
 Luckily, it is not as bad as expected.
 She only has light fever, whereupon the doctor gave her an injection.
 I will go visit her.
 We have already feared that the 3D kidney, installed two months ago, failed, but this is fortunately not the case.
 Today, organs, which no longer work, are replaced by artificial ones from 3D printers.
 Do you find this amazing?
 Back in the days, that is how prostheses were manufactured, while researchers worked on the development of artificial vessels.
 In animal experiments, scientists were even able to produce functional ovaries.

 You may have already heard about flight taxis in 2017, when the test phase began.
-I personally remember the first attempts in 2020, when drones from Uber Elevate transported passengers in Dubai.
+I personally remember the first attempts, when drones from Uber Elevate transported passengers in Dubai.
 These drones were a huge success, as they neither require a driver, nor a runway.
 They take off vertically and land the same way.
 The overloaded traffic network is thus no longer bound to two-dimensional surfaces, but takes advantage of the three-dimensional space instead.
 Computers program the route, and off you go.
 There are electric charging stations waiting for you.
 When I saw the recordings, I wanted to fly with it.
 I was 15 at that time, and I could not imagine how natural this way of flying would come one day.
 It is amazing to take off like that and float between skyscrapers, without any noise and exhaust fumes.
 Up until now, only flight taxis are allowed to maneuver in the air like that.
 But this could change.
 Scientists just need to solve the problem of how traffic could be regulated in the air.
 But thanks to sensors, communications networks and camera monitoring, this problem should be solved soon.

 You may wonder where your phone is?
 I personally don’t need a phone anymore.
 The last smartphone generation, the ePhone 15, was built in 2025 but sold poorly.
 No wonder.
 I remember how cumbersome it was to keep a device in my hand.
 Communicating, shopping, playing and gathering information via HoloLens glasses is much more intuitive.
 You may have already noticed that in 2017, when the first HoloLens models, still rather immature at this time, entered the market.
 Then, Microsoft announced the end of the smartphone and Trendone innovation researchers predicted that we would not have to produce any more devices for digital communication by 2027 at the latest.
 Both were right.